Why You Need a Stud Finder in 2025

 2. Zircon MultiScanner A200

-The Zircon MultiScanner A200 is our favorite budget option, coming in at less than half the price of premium models like the Bosch GMS120.
-This electronic option comes with center and edge detection, and it works on live wires as well as wood and metal studs.
+The Zircon MultiScanner A200 is our top budget pick, coming in at less than half the price of premium models like the Bosch GMS120.
+This electronic model comes with center and edge detection, and it detects live wires as well as wood and metal studs.
 Plus, it has a large, easy-to-read LCD screen.
 It features 5 scanning modes – TC (Target Control), StudScan, DeepScan, Metal Scan, and AC Scan.
-Its ability to reduce the number of false positives to help you avoid drilling into PVC and metal pipes sets it apart in a crowded field of options.
+Its ability to cut down on false positives, helping you avoid drilling into PVC and metal pipes, sets it apart in a crowded field of options.

-- Pros: Affordable, 5 scanning modes, detects wood, metal, and live wires, Auto Correcting Technology adjusts for errors.
+- Pros: Affordable, 5 scanning modes, detects wood, metal, and live wires, Auto Correcting Technology compensates for errors.

-- Cons: Requires calibration before each use, less accurate for stud centers compared to Franklin models.
+- Cons: Needs calibration before each use, less accurate for stud centers compared to Franklin models.

 Buy Zircon MultiScanner A200 on Amazon